Judge issues mixed ruling in Virginia abortion law challenge

 “We’re disappointed that our patients did not get their constitutionally-protected right to accessing healthcare without legislative interference, which they are entitled to and they deserve,” said a statement from Rosemary Codding, the founder and director of the Falls Church Healthcare Center.

-Amy Hagstrom Miller, president and chief executive officer of Whole Woman’s Health Alliance, said the group is pleased that the court relaxed state restrictions on second-trimester abortion care, but disappointed that the judge “did not see clearly how the other restrictions it left in force are not supported by medical evidence and place undue burdens on families on the Commonwealth.”
+Amy Hagstrom Miller, president and chief executive officer of Whole Woman’s Health Alliance, said the group is pleased that the court relaxed state restrictions on second-trimester abortion care, but disappointed that the judge “did not see clearly how the other restrictions it left in force are not supported by medical evidence and place undue burdens on families (in) the Commonwealth.”

-The plaintiffs at trial opted to have a judge decide the case instead of a jury.

-During the trial, a lawyer for the women’s health groups argued that the regulations are overly restrictive and put up “unnecessary barriers” to women seeking abortions.
+During the trial, the plaintiffs opted to have a judge decide the case instead of a jury.
+A lawyer for the women’s health groups argued that the regulations are overly restrictive and put up unnecessary barriers to women seeking abortions.

-A doctor testified that abortion “is one of the safest medical procedures that exist.”

 Dr. Mark Nichols, an obstetrician/gynecologist who worked for years as the medical director of a Planned Parenthood chapter in Oregon, testified that the laws being challenged in Virginia add layers of regulation that are not medically necessary.

-The state argued that the laws have made abortion clinics safer and have not placed an undue burden on women seeking abortions.
+The state, however, argued that the laws have made abortion clinics safer and have not placed an undue burden on women seeking abortions.

 “Inconvenience is not an unconstitutional burden,” said Emily Munro Scott, an attorney representing the state.